What is the Official Cash Rate?

 The Official Cash Rate (OCR) is the interest rate set by the Reserve Bank to meet the dual mandate specified in the Remit to the Monetary Policy Committee.
 The current Remit, signed in February 2019, requires that monetary policy contributes to public welfare by supporting maximum sustainable employment whilst maintaining price stability over the medium term.
 The Remit defines price stability as annual increases in the Consumers Price Index (CPI) of between 1 and 3 per cent on average over the medium term, with a focus on keeping future average inflation near the 2 percent target midpoint.
 There is no numerical target for supporting maximum sustainable employment.

 The OCR was introduced in March 1999 and is reviewed seven times a year by the Bank.
 Monetary Policy Statements are issued with the OCR on four of those occasions.
-Unscheduled adjustments to the OCR may occur at other times in response to unexpected or sudden developments, but to date this has occurred only once, following the 11 September 2001 attacks on the World Trade Centre in New York and more recently in response to the COVID 19 crisis.
+Unscheduled adjustments to the OCR may occur at other times in response to unexpected or sudden developments.
+To date this has occurred only twice – the first time following the 11 September 2001 attacks on the World Trade Centre in New York and more recently in response to the COVID 19 crisis.

 What the OCR does

 The OCR influences the price of borrowing money in New Zealand and provides the Reserve Bank with a means of influencing the level of economic activity and inflation.
 An OCR is a fairly conventional tool by international standards.
 In the past, the Reserve Bank used a variety of tools to influence inflation, including influencing the supply of money and signalling desired monetary conditions to the financial markets.
 Such mechanisms were more indirect, more difficult to understand, and less conventional.